 Half your team champions Apple and the other half love the name Strawberry.
 It's pointed out that the names couldn't be more similar, they are both red fruits, so why not flip a coin and move on?
 The Chief Obfuscation Officer calls for a month of testing, reliably in the unreliable form of crowdsourcing or focus groups.

-At which point you become the hero by jumping in and shouting, "I demand an A.S.S. test!"
+At which point you play the hero, jumping in and shouting, "I demand an A.S.S. test!" - an ASSOCIATIONS + SLOGANS SCORE test.

 When leading name contenders are locked in a battle, tallying up the number of associations each have in our collective consciousness - in stories, legends, idioms, etc, tells you how emotionally connected people are to them.
 And reveals what each brings to the table for marketing, branding and advertising campaigns.